nicholaswilde/recipes/docs/soups-and-stews/black-bean-and-butternut-soup.md

 ### Step 5

-Garnish soup with tortilla strips, chopped cilantro, and avacado.
+Garnish soup with tortilla strips, chopped cilantro, and avocado.